 - Harvard Extension School offers an accessible route to a Harvard bachelor's degree.

-- Some question the degree's legitimacy based on ease of admission and faculty.
+- Some question the degree's value based on ease of admission and caliber of faculty.

 - Opinions vary regarding the value of a Harvard Extension School degree in the marketplace.